brrandrade/request-api/README.md

  ]
 ```

-Then, after parse the result, a csv file will be created with the columns
+Then, after parsing the result, a csv file will be created with the columns
 _id, name, type, latitude,longitude

 ## Usage